tudelft3d/prepair/README.md

 Automated repair methods can be considered as interpreting ambiguous or ill-defined polygons and giving a coherent and clearly defined output.
 Examples of errors are: polygon has a dangling edge; polygon is not closed; polygon self-intersects; an inner ring of the polygon is located outside the outer ring; etc.

-It performs more or less the same as the new PostGIS 2.0's function [ST_MakeValid()](http://postgis.org/documentation/manual-svn/ST_MakeValid.html), but is several order of magnitude faster, scales better to massive polygons, and predicting its behaviour is simple (so one can guess how her polygons will be repaired).
+It performs more or less the same as the new PostGIS 2.0's function [ST_MakeValid()](http://postgis.org/documentation/manual-svn/ST_MakeValid.html), but is faster, scales better to massive polygons, and predicting its behaviour is simple (so one can guess how her polygons will be repaired).

 prepair is based on a constrained triangulation ([CGAL](http://www.cgal.org) is used) and [OGR](http://www.gdal.org/ogr/) is used to read/write WKT.